lululxvi/deepxde/docs/demos/pinn_forward/Kovasznay.flow.rst

     import deepxde as dde
     import numpy as np

-We begin by defining the parameters of the equation. `lambda` is defined as l below.
+We begin by defining the parameters of the equation. :math:`\lambda` is defined as l below.

 .. code-block:: python